 While London’s Christmas market scene is different to what you’d find in Central Europe, there are still quite a few markets sprinkled around town which are worth a visit.

 Unlike at some of Germany’s best Christmas markets for instance, I don’t find the appeal of London’s Christmas markets to be shopping.
-With a few exceptions, most of these markets sell a lot of standard, mass-produced goods for inflated prices.
+With a few exceptions, most of these markets sell a lot of standard, mass-produced goods for inflated prices, so they’re not necessarily the best Christmas markets to visit in Europe for buying gifts.

 Rather, I like them for their atmosphere… and can definitely recommend going for a stroll and grabbing a drink to get in a festive mood.
 Just avoid them at peak times because they get outrageously busy.